SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 x-ms-diagnostics →2000003;reason="The hostname component of the audience claim value is invalid.
 Expected 'https://mail.contoso.com'.
 Actual 'http://mail.contoso.com'.";error_category="invalid_resource"
 ```

 As specified above in the section *Technical and licensing requirements*, SSL/TLS offloading is not supported for OAuth flows.

 For EvoSTS Certificate Metadata, the certifricate metadata leveraged by EvoSTS is occasionally updated in Office 365.
 The Exchange on-premises arbitration mailbox that has the organization capability of "OrganizationCapabilityManagement" is responsible for detecting the changes and for updating the corresponding metadata on-premises; this process executes every eight hours.

 Exchange Administrators can find this mailbox by executing the following cmdlet using Exchange Management Shell:

 ```
-$x=get-mailbox -arbitration | ? {$_.PersistedCapabilities -like "OrganizationCapabilityManagement"};Get-MailboxDatabaseCopyStatus $x.database.name
+$x=Get-mailbox -arbitration | ? {$_.PersistedCapabilities -like "OrganizationCapabilityManagement"};Get-MailboxDatabaseCopyStatus $x.database.name
 ```

 On the server hosting the database for the OrganizationCapabilityManagement arbitration mailbox, review the application event logs for events with a source of **MSExchange AuthAdmin**.
 The events should tell you if Exchange was able to refresh the metadata.
 If the metadata is out of date, you can manually refresh it with this ccmdlet: